shreysh-mane/PeerIslands-Primer-Cohort/Day 3/Task.md

-1. Use the following array to complete the below tasks.
+// Use the following array to complete the tasks below

 const products = [
   { id: 1, name: "Laptop", price: 999.99, category: "Electronics" },